 Participation from women and other minorities in Australian Science, Technology, Engineering, and Mathematical (STEM) fields remains low from high school through to the academic levels.
 We all have implicit (subconscious) biases that affect all levels of our decision-making.
 Research shows that the same application materials of a PhD student for a laboratory manager position are rated as significantly more competent, more hireable, and more able to mentor younger staff when the name of the application is changed from a female name to a male name^a.
-Similar results are found for judgements of job applications across all science areas^{bcd}, as well as in judgement of scientific publications^{ef} and telescope proposals^g.
+Similar results are found for judgements of job applications across all science areas^{bc}, as well as in judgement of scientific publications^d, citations to astronomy journal articles^e, and success rates of telescope proposals^f.
 In these studies, both males and females exhibit bias against female applicants and publications.
+Similar outcomes occur when judgements are made for job applications of candidates of different ethnicities^g.